Scout: Yeah I dare ya, ragequit! C'mon, make us both happy!

 Quitting during humiliation or after becoming dominated is announced by some servers as "RAGE QUIT!"

-As of October 17, 2012, repeatedly quitting from Mann vs. Machine servers under certain circumstances will cause the matchmaking system to place the user under "low priority", meaning longer matchmaking times.
+As of October 17, 2012, repeatedly quitting from official servers under certain circumstances Which are: Leaving an official Mann Up server, leaving without completing or losing a single wave, and if the server is full when the player leaves.
+All three criteria must be met for the game to consider a disconnect an abandonment.
+See this for more details. will cause the matchmaking system to place the user under "low priority," meaning longer matchmaking times.

 Railing Kill: Where map design meets Knock Back, you can see this on any map where railings are incorporated, such as the turbine point in Hydro, the bases in Badlands, and the top floor balcony in the final rooms in Fastlane.
 Sometimes, railing-killed ragdolls can get... peculiar.

 Rated M for Manly: The Saxton Hale comics parody the "Man's Life" magazine from the forties.

 Ray Gun: The Pomson 6000, the Phlogistinator, the Cow Mangler, and the Righteous Bison.

 Real Is Brown: Originally, in the development cycle, Valve intended to go with modern realism but trying to make the gameplay equally realistic was proving difficult, so they went with the stylized cartoon look.
 With the Mann-Conomy update, you can buy paint of various colors.